louiseglynn/COMP41550-Glynn-Louise-13201833/Project/README.md

 However it was developed on Xcode 3 so I had to make some changes

 I implemented http://alexbarinov.github.io/UIBubbleTableView/ for my chat bubbles

+If I was going live with this project I would implement over SSL for security encryption of messages - which would mean using https rather than http…
+I would use an NSURLSession Delegate to authenticate by responding with the username and password…..It wouldn’t have involved much change to my code - I would have just had to implement the NSURLSessionDataDelegate method to handle the authentication challenge…
+I would have had to pay for SSL certificate from my hosting provider and didn’t think I really needed to go that far with this project.

+I didn’t implement core data because I didn’t have time - I implemented core data in an example in my examples folder and for assignment 3 so with the lack of time I decided I wouldn’t benefit so much myself from doing this at this point….

+I didn’t implement registration because I wouldn’t have learned anything new and I didn’t have the time.